lox/deep-analysis/README.md

 ### Conversation Flow

-Conversation state is managed server-side:

-- **continue: true** (default) - Continues from the previous response
-- **continue: false** - Starts a fresh conversation
-- Conversation history persists for the lifetime of the MCP server process
+Conversation state is maintained in the OpenAI thread; the CLI continues previous context unless you set `continue: false`.

 ### Examples